FindoraNetwork/rt-evm/crates/api/README.md

 ##### Params

 *   `block_hash` -  DATA, 32 Bytes - Hash of a block.
-*   `show_rich_tx` -  Boolean, If true it returns the full transaction objects, if false only the hashes of the transactions.
+*   `show_fat_tx` -  Boolean, If true it returns the full transaction objects, if false only the hashes of the transactions.

 ##### Returns